rsibanez89/simple-post-messages-sails/README.md

 It will return a json object with all the created messages [].
 None for now.

-5. Remove all the contet form the "view/homepage.ejs", we are not going to need it.
+5. Remove all the content form the "view/homepage.ejs", we are not going to need it.
 Add the following HTML code.

 	```html
 	<div id="newMessage">